Lausbert/Exermote/ExermotePreprocessingAndTraining/README.md

 <img src="https://github.com/Lausbert/Exermote/blob/master/ExermotePreprocessingAndTraining/MasterThesisProposal/Bildschirmfoto%202017-08-04%20um%2016.29.02.png" width="400">
 </p>

-The actual model differs in terms of layer and channel numbers.
+The actual model differs in terms of layer and channel (data feature) numbers.
 Furthermore a higher stride and a dropout layer were added for better generalization:

 ```python
 model = Sequential([